You can approach anyone at any level. People feel comfortable to engage with each other and work together to come up

 Laure Hue De La Colombe | Partner

-Taylor Wessing focuses on understanding its clients businesses and interests.
+At Taylor Wessing, we focus on understanding its clients businesses and interests.
 I often take the time to visit my clients offices to understand how their business is organised; how a product is made and how daily operations are run.

 Vera Jurgens | Partner